 Creating Outdoor Classrooms #2: Make Some Noise with an Outdoor Musical Wall

-That’s why adding a musical wall to your outdoor learning space is one of the best ideas ever.
+That’s why adding a musical wall to your outdoor learning space classroom walls is one of the best ideas ever.

-So build a music wall, just attach some musical instruments and noisemakers to a fence or piece of plywood.
+To build a music wall, just attach some musical instruments and noisemakers to a fence (wood or chain link) or piece of plywood.

 (But, really, go for the wall if you can.)